jeremiahflaga/jeremiahflaga.github.io-OLD/good-stuffs.md

 ---
 layout: page
-title: Articles, Books, Videos and other stuffs which greatly influenced how I think
+title: Good Stuffs
 permalink: /good-stuffs/
 ---

+## Articles, Books, Videos and other stuffs which greatly influenced how I think

-<small>[This also serves as a reminder for myself of some of the most important things to remember always.]</small>
+<small>_[This also serves as a reminder for myself of some of the most important things to remember always._]</small>

 ---